Military history of Canada: Upper Canada

 Events in Lower Canada emboldened William Lyon Mackenzie to rally radical followers to draft a republican constitution and seize control of the government, sparking the Upper Canada Rebellion.
 Rebels, largely made up of disaffected American-born farmers who opposed the preferential treatment of British settlers in the colony's land grant system, converged at Montgomery's Tavern in Toronto on December 5, 1837.
-Most rebels dispersed after encountering a picket of 20 Loyalists, though a small faction stayed until Loyalist and Black Loyalist militias arrived three days later.
+Most rebels dispersed after encountering a picket of 20 Loyalists, though some rebels remained until additional Loyalist and Black Loyalist militias arrived three days later.
 Days later, Mackenzie's followers occupied Navy Island and declared the Republic of Canada.
 They remained on the island until January 1838, when they were forced to flee to the US after the Canadian militia destroyed their supply ship, the Caroline in US waters.